Front End Web Development Podcasts

 Conversations about React with your favorite developers.

-React Podcast is hosted by Michael Chan, in full honesty I haven't listened to a cast yet, but this came up as a suggestion since I am new to the ReactJS community.
-So it is now in my queue ????to learn a lot!
+React Podcast is hosted by Michael Chan, in full honesty I haven’t listened to a cast yet, but this came up as a suggestion since I am new to the ReactJS community.
+So it is now in my queue to learn a lot!
+I think this may not be active anymore

 I found Shop Talk Show very recently and have been really enjoying it.
 Dave Rupert is a fun guy to listen to and his site is super awesome!
-If you don't know the name Chris Coyier, I am sure you have seen a thing he Co-founded called CodePen.
+If you don’t know the name Chris Coyier, I am sure you have seen a thing he Co-founded called CodePen, and used to run a small site called CSS-Tricks.
 So lets just say they are really smart guys, that have on really smart

 I am a huge Google Cloud fan so I try to catch up on all of these episodes.
 I will admit if there is something (like networking) I will often skip, until it is an episode geared more towards development.